n-chami/my-codef-site/content/about/_index.md

 I am a student at the University of Nottingham who loves travelling, all things tech, fashion and reading.

 I wanted to build this website to help you find all the best products, prices and latest news on the things YOU love

+Stuck between two pair of shoes?

+Don't know where to travel next?

+Here you have got all the latest trends in one place